yu0bab/vxsacademy-course-s-/28 - arrays of objects.md

 var catColValues = [color(66, 41, 20), color(92, 47, 5), color(191, 97, 15), color(90, 99, 32)];
 var catNameValues = ["Oreo", "Chester", "Jasper", "Thomas"];
 ```
+Hmm, I mean, it works but it doesn't seem like a great way to do it.
+You can't easily tell which X position is for Oreo, or which color is for Jasper.
+And if Preston were to get a new cat, it would be a pain to add the new cat in.

+Let's represent the data for the cats in a different way.
+Instead of an array for each thing we want to know for each cat, how about we have a single array, and each element in the array is an object representing a single cat.